stephengold/Minie/README.md

     + dump contents of physics space
     + visualize in multiple viewports
     + hi-res debug meshes for convex shapes
-    + options to generate debug meshes with normals
+    + options to generate debug meshes that include normals
  + all joints, shapes, and collision objects implement `JmeCloneable`
  + enable/disable a joint
  + create single-ended joints